MetaCell/c-elegans-app/ingestion/README.md

 celegans ingest --data /path/to/data/db-raw-data add-dataset --id witvliet_2020_2 -s /path/to/bitmap/files
 ```

-Substituting the `--id` for your dataset ID and pointing to the segmentation output directory that is the same as the bitmap files directory.
+Substituting the `--id` for your dataset ID and pointing to the segmentation output directory, which is the same as the bitmap files directory.

 ## FAQ

-### What should be the files names and directory structure
+### What should be the file names and directory structure for the files I want to upload

 You can find the specification for those in the [ingestion format specification](format-ingestion.md).
 The specification was design around your specific data, so out of the box it is expected to be in accordance to the specification.